pimentellab/rosace-aa/README.md

 library("rosaceAA")
 ```

-We recommend starting with the [vignette](https://pimentellab.com/rosace-aa/vignettes/).
+We recommend starting with the vignette (intro_rosaceAA.Rmd).

 ## Further help